GRCMana/.github/profile/README.md

 | You're ultimate GRC knowledgebase.
 Access expert guides backed by 20+ years experience that cut through the noise and give you practical steps forward.                      | Stay grounded, informed and one step ahead.
 From security to AI, frameworks to career tips.
 GRCMana gives you clarity in a world full of noise.                          | You're not alone on your GRC journey.
 The GRCMana Hub is your launchpad into the world of modern GRC.
 It's free.
 It's practical.
 It's where GRC minds meet.                       |
 |[Access the GRC Knowledge Hubs](https://www.grcmana.io/learn/grc)                       | [Join the GRCMana Newsletter](https://pages.grcmana.io/join-grcmana-hub)                           | [Join the GRCMana Newsletter](https://pages.grcmana.io/join-grcmana-hub)                      |

+## About This GitHub Account
+Over the years I have created and curated a long list of tools, utilities, scripts, tech and resources that help me on my mission as a GRC professional.

+I've bundled them into a growing collection of repositories for you to access in the hope that it helps you take another step forward on your journey.

+Hope it helps 😃

+> Can't find what you're looking for?
+[Connect with me on LinkedIn](https://www.linkedin.com/in/harrywest/) and shoot me a DM.
+I'll do what I can to help.

 ## Useful Links